lukeocodes/auth0-blog/_posts/2018-03-28-token-security-stop-putting-your-users-at-risk.markdown

 At this point you might be wondering how `checkSession()` works, right?

-`checkSession()` works by creating an invisible iframe which makes a request to `the-users-domain.auth0.com/authorize`.
-What this request does is return a new `token` to the application.
+`checkSession()` works by creating an invisible iframe which makes use of traditional Single Sign-on at your Auth0 domain – `your-domain.auth0.com/authorize` for example.
+What this request does is return a new `token` to our SPA.

 It returns tokens if the user is still logged in to the authentication server.
-The authentication server uses normal `web sessions` to know whether the user is authenticated or not, just like like going back to Facebook a day later and it logging users back in.
-They can still get a `token` from the authentication server while their session still exists.
+The authentication server uses a session to know whether the user is authenticated or not, just like like going back to Facebook a day later and it logging users back in.

 That session will expire eventually, according to authorization server configuration.
 If the session has expired, the application will receive an `interaction_required` error in the response, which is when it’s time to log in again!

 ## Conclusion

-Access tokens are to an application what usernames and passwords are to a login box, representing a user until expiry.
+Access tokens represent the application's permission access to some of your user data, until that expires.

 Unnecessary risks with access tokens such as storing them in `localStorage` and storing them incorrectly in a cookie leaves them vulnerable to many attack vectors.
-While these attacks can be defended against, it’s only responsible of us to teach you the most secure way to handle authentication.
+Some of these attack vectors are only recently being discovered ([Meltdown](https://meltdownattack.com/) and [Cloudbleed](https://en.wikipedia.org/wiki/Cloudbleed)).
+While some of these attacks can be defended against, it’s only responsible of us to present you with a more secure way to handle access tokens and personal data.

-That is why we're recommending that access tokens aren't stored with the `Web Storage API`, and if they're stored in a cookie then you should apply `HttpOnly`, `SameSite` and `Secure`  directives.
-Additionally, cookies can have `__Secure` and `__Host` prefixes.
-For more information on securing cookies, [read about common threats in web application security and how to prevent them](https://auth0.com/blog/common-threats-in-web-app-security/).

-Instead, the [Auth0.js](https://auth0.com/docs/libraries/auth0js) library can help with user authentication and with re-authentication of returning users by retrieving a token from our authentication servers using a web session.
+That's why we're recommending using Single Sign-on to fetch your access token and only keep it in memory.
+Do not access or store unnecessary personal data in your frontend application.
+The [Auth0.js](https://auth0.com/docs/libraries/auth0js) library can help with this by retrieving a token from our authentication servers using Single Sign-on, to ensure we're never storing anything as sensitive as access tokens and personal data in the frontend.